 Penghui Cao (fundamental understanding of the mechanisms by which materials plasticly deform adn fail, particularly in extreme environments)

 Camilo Velez Cuervo [micro/nano robotics, micro/nano device fabrication, microfabrication of magnetic microsystems, magnetic micro/nanostructures, selective magnetization of micro patterns, microsystems (MEMS), biomedical microsystems, semiconductor devices and microfluidics]

 Zhongping Chen (biomedical optics, optical coherence tomography, bioMEMS, and biomedical devices)

-James C. Earthman (biomaterials, compositionally complex materials, nanocrystalline alloys, quantitative percussion diagnostics, deformation and damage processes)
+James C. Earthman (biomaterials, dental and orthopedic implants, green materials, nanocrystalline alloys, deformation and damage processes)

 Rahim Esfandyarpour (nanotechnology and nanoscience, flexible electronics, MEMS and NEMS fabrication and modeling, stretchable and wearable bio devices, translational micro/nanotechnologies, biological and chemical sensors, microfluidics, microelectronics circuits and systems, physiological monitoring, Internet of Things(IOT) bio devices, technology development for personalized/precision medicine, and Point of Care(POC) diagnostics)

 Franco De Flaviis (microwave systems, wireless communications, electromagnetic circuit simulations)